Tips to optimize your racing potential on race day

 - Do active warm-up drills.
 This includes walking drills (active stretches) and moves to more dynamic drills (such as A-skip, B-skip, hops, and skips).

 - Change into racing attire.
 Put on my racing shoes and singlet, then put warm up clothes back on to stay warm.

-- Striders.
-In the minutes before the race, I do 4+ striders starting easy and building in both pace and length.
+- Strides.
+In the minutes before the race, I do 4+ strides starting easy and building in both pace and length.
 This allows my body to gradually get used to the pace.

 Now that I’ve done this entire routine, not only am I mentally prepared but also physically primed to race fast.
 All that is left is to wait for the starter’s gun.